 He said the most interesting stranger that he ever met was Mike Muir, the lead singer of the band Suicidal Tendencies.
 What made the conversation interesting was that Mr. Muir went beyond the typical conversation that might happen between a rock star and a fan boy.
 The conversation was relaxed and covered several topics.
 Todd appreciated that Mr. Muir seemed to be enjoying the conversation as much as himself.

-My thought is that if Todd can make rock star strangers want to talk to him, he must have some pretty sage advice about having conversation.
+My thought is that if Todd can make rock star strangers want to talk to him, he must have some pretty sage advice about having conversations.

 - Know your audience, especially when you’re young.
 Todd remembers reading the Three Investigators book series when he was a kid.
 Frequently, kids would have problems with adults not taking them seriously.
 However, the Investigators would carefully select the words to express themselves depending on who they were talking to.
 In other words, they knew their audience and specifically chose to use words that would best convey their thoughts.

 - Listen to people who excel at communicating with others.
 When he was a young boy, Todd’s family had a moving business.
-His grandma would answer the customer calls and scheduling.
+His grandma would answer the customer calls and schedule their services.
 “I was always amazed at how my grandma could tell someone that she was kind and caring and that she appreciated their business in about two sentences without actually saying any of those words.”

 - Find a balance in what you say and how you say it.
 Todd’s father was also a part of the family business.
 He was the representative who was on site during the move.
 Because moving is stressful and accidents happen, Todd’s dad had the potential to deal with angry customers.
 Although there were some rough days, Todd remembers that his dad always was kind, polite, and respectful.
 He also remembers that when customers would act rudely, Todd’s dad had a way of speaking so that he commanded their respect.
 This would help neutralize the situation.